Padua

 Padua is also a UNESCO World Heritage Site with its 500 year old Orto Botanico di Padova (Botanical Garden of Padua) being voted onto the list in 1997.
 In 2021 Padua was awarded its second UNESCO World Heritage listing under the heading "Padua's Fourteenth Century Fresco Cycles", celebrating not only the work of Giotto in the Scrovegni Chapel, but also a number of other fresco cycles in the city created by the likes of Guariento di Arpo, Giusto de’ Menabuoi, Altichiero da Zevio, Jacopo Avanzi and Jacopo da Verona.

-Close to Padua
+Things to Do in Padua

 Comune di Padova